matthewjwoodruff/pareto.py/README.md

 ```

 * `inputs`: Required.
 List of input files to sort, separated by spaces.
 Input files are assumed to contain floating-point values separated by `delimiter`.
 Input files must all contain the same number of columns.
+            `-` may be specified as an input, indicating standard input.
+This allows pareto.py to be part of a pipeline.

 * `--output`: Optional.
 Filename to output your Pareto set.